-Created by Historical Society members Jon Helmrich and Stephen Mottram, working with WGVU's head of production Phil Lane, the project was funded by donations from members of the community, augmented by a generous matching grant from the Pleasant T. Rowland Foundation.
+Created by History Center members Jon Helmrich and Stephen Mottram, working with WGVU's head of production Phil Lane, the project was funded by donations from members of the community, augmented by a generous matching grant from the Pleasant T. Rowland Foundation.

 Now it’s yours for a mere $26.50 including MI sales tax...supplies are limited, so order soon!

-Proceeds will help support the Historical Society’s many volunteer-based programs and activities.
+Proceeds will help support the History Center’s many volunteer-based programs and activities.